BroadbandForum/yang/docs/index.typ

 possible.
 In this context, "use" implies adherence to the letter and spirit of such modules and of their defining RFCs.

-Individual Working Text documents SHOULD reference the standard models which are applicable.
+Individual Working Text documents MUST reference the standard models which are applicable.

 === BBF\-2: Line Length <sec:bbf-2-line-length>